Eedi/PIIvot/README.md

 # 4. Backend Model Training 🏋️‍♂️<a id="experimentation"></a>

 PIIvot has built in support for a variety of model fine-tuning and experimentation use cases.
-This code is highly tailored to the Eedi Tutor/Student Dialogue dataset and further work is need to generalize the experimentation pipeline to any dataset.
+This code is highly tailored to the Tutor/Student Dialogue dataset and further work is need to generalize the experimentation pipeline to any dataset.

 ## Prerequisites <a id="prereq"></a> 📋